Table of Contents

 Students who study for a year at Cambridge University as part of the Cambridge-MIT Exchange program (CME) should plan their program of study in advance with their MIT departmental exchange coordinators.
 The Global Education Office at MIT works with departments and the Registrar’s Office to expedite the transfer credit process for CME students.

-Entering freshmen who seek MIT credit for study at other colleges or universities must also obtain approval of that credit from the transfer credit examiner of the appropriate MIT department and provide the documentation described above.
+Entering freshmen who seek MIT credit for study at other colleges or universities must also obtain approval of that credit from the transfer credit examiner of the appropriate MIT department and provide the documentation described on the First-Year website.
 Any course not documented by an official college/university transcript will not be accepted for Institute credit.
 This includes courses listed on a high school transcript, even if they were taken in a college.
 This credit is processed for freshmen through the Office of Undergraduate Advising and Academic Programming (UAAP).

 As required under the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973, Student Disabilities Services (SDS) makes reasonable efforts to provide appropriate accommodations and assistance to undergraduate and graduate students with disabilities.
 Students with disabilities should discuss their needs for reasonable accommodations with the Student Disabilities Services staff.